-The Operator may collect a range of personal information from you when you use our Software, depending on their specific requirements and needs.
+The Operator may collect a range of personal information from you when you use our Services (whether as a staff admin user for the Operator or as a visitor to the Operator’s website), depending on their specific requirements and needs.
 Personal information may be collected in a range of ways including through a registration process or through various activities and interactions on the site.

 The type of personal information collected will vary between Operators and may include (but may not be limited to) the following types of information, when this information is shared: